Gagandeep39/nodejs-blog-app/README.md

 - Site can be found at the [link](https://skaffold.dev/)
 - Run `choco install -y skaffold`

+## Conclusion

+- Figuring out efficient dta communication is a big challenge
+- Use async communication as much as possible
+- Async communication makes the application self sufficient
+- Docker deployment is awesme
+- K8s makes deploment + scaling a breeze

+## Issues and solution

+- Code duplication - Build a central npm module
+- Hard to picture flow of events - Define events in shared library
+- Hard to decide what properties an event should have - Use typescript
+- Hard to test event flows - Write more and more test cases
+- Kubernetes is resource heavy - Run on Cloud

 ## NOTE
 - `docker run -it [img-id] sh` - Overides default command and **starts container**